 Step 2: Acquire a high quality fig jam

 The other secret for this wonderful cocktail is the fig jam.
 We highly recommend using a high quality jam or marmalade (not a jelly).
 It should ideally be mostly figs, with very little pectin or other jelling agent.
 We recommend Navarino Icons Fig Marmalade which we have available in our online pantry for purchase.
 This marmalade, made in Greece, has only fresh figs, pure cane sugar, and fresh lemon juice.
 There is no pectin or other artificial flavorings or preservatives.
 This delicious jam is made with organic fresh figs that have been harvested in the month of May in limited quantities.
-Other suggestions are Mr. & Mrs. Greek Kalamata Fig Jam, and Favols Fig Spread from France.
+Another suggestion is Favols Fig Spread from France.

 Step 3: Make large ice cubes